Beginner’s Guide to Mathematical Constructivism

 First, he was one of the first to indicate the key role the intuition has in mathematics, in particular the “intuition of pure number”, as he called it.
 This intuition justifies the principle of induction on the naturals.
 This means that he believed that this principle is a priori synthetic, i. e. neither tautological (justified by pure logic), nor empirical.
 It stems, he believed, from our basic, intuitive understanding of the notion of number.
 Hence, Poincaré allowed for potential infinity of naturals.
 In this respect, he fully agrees with Brouwer.

 Second, he had a sensible and interesting idea about the cause of the set-theoretic paradoxes.
 According to him, they were due to impredicative definitions, which trigger a vicious circle.
 An impredivative definition is such that defines an object O by referring to a totality S, whose O is simultaneously a member.
 His example of impredicativity in motion was the Richard’s paradox: let S be the totality of all real numbers given by infinite decimal fractions, definable in finitely many words.
 S is countable (because of the latter assumption), so by Cantor’s diagonal argument (neatly explained here) one can define a real number O that is not an element of S. But O has been defined in finitely many words!
-Here Poincaré indicates that the definition of O as an element of refers to itself and is therefore impredicative.
+Here Poincaré indicates that the definition of O as an element of S refers to S itself and is therefore impredicative.

 Predicativism may be described as constructivism with respect to definitions of sets (but not with respect to the use of logic): sets are constructed “from below”, not by singling them out from a greater totality conceived as existing previously.